CDC SEF Application Process

 Students must submit the following materials to apply for Summer Funded Internship Awards.

-- One Essay (approximately 500 words) (Thoroughly describe each internship in oneessay as listed on application form) (Multiple opportunities may require going over the 500 word limit.)
+- Essay (approximately 500 words) (Thoroughly describe each internship in one essay as listed on application form) (Multiple opportunities may require going over the 500 word limit.)

-- For those interested in the areas of Megan McAdams-Roldan '08 International Community Service and the Elizabeth Marie Glotzbach Film Studies Awards ONLY - one Faculty Recommendation Letter is required (please have faculty email to firstname.lastname@example.org).
-The subject line should be: FACULTY RECOMMENDATION LETTER – Student Name
+- For those applying for the International Community Service and the Film Studies Awards – one Faculty Recommendation letter is required (please have faculty email to email@example.com) The subject line should be: FACULTY RECOMMENDATION LETTER - Student Name

 For information on other internships not affiliated with The Career Development Center (FACT, SEE Beyond, Levine, Environmental Studies, SGA, etc.), please go to Additional Awards, and contact the appropriate department(s).